 Michael Wallner worked for 20 years in the media industry before deciding to become a full-time artist.
 He works out of Wimbledon Art Studios with all kinds of mediums such as brushed aluminium, 1930s windows, L.E.Ds, brass, and an old red phone box.

-He told Arts &Collections: ‘I’m really looking forward to exhibiting my latest pieces of aluminium prints and light installations for the first time.
+On the topic of A River Runs Through It, He told Arts & Collections: ‘I’m really looking forward to exhibiting my latest pieces of aluminium prints and light installations for the first time.
 Gallery@oxo on the South Bank is one of my favourite places in London—it’s the perfect location to show why I love London and its vibrant personality, and how it inspires my art.’

 Tom Cox was named in the Evening Standard’s list of ‘Exciting young British artists to look out for in 2017’ earlier this year.
 We asked him where he had his start as an artist: ‘When I was a kid my local doctors had a painting hanging up in their reception area, it was a brightly coloured realist painting of a street close to mine and it must have been painted in the early 1980s.